-Consumers face more roadblocks to justice because of state laws and regulations that allow nursing homes and other long-term care facilities to remain tight-lipped about incidents of abuse and neglect, as the Jere Beasley Report previously explained.
+Consumers face more roadblocks to justice because of state laws and regulations that allow nursing homes and other long-term care facilities to remain tight-lipped about incidents of abuse and neglect.
 Yet, when an injured patient’s lawyer successfully discovers the information, they are still blocked from using the unfavorable evidence in arbitration proceedings.

 * * *